Texas governor signs new GOP voting restrictions into law

 “Black votes were suppressed today.
 Texas Governor Greg Abbott has intentionally signed away democracy for so many.
 We are disgusted,” NAACP President Derrick Johnson said in a statement.

-In response to new voting restrictions in GOP-controlled statehouses, Democrats in Congress want to pass new federal voting rights protections at the federal level but have been unable to overcome opposition form Senate Republicans.
+In response to new voting restrictions in GOP-controlled statehouses, Democrats in Congress want to pass new federal voting rights protections at the federal level but have been unable to overcome opposition from Senate Republicans.

 White House press secretary Jen Psaki defended Biden’s approach on voting rights, saying the president had used his bully pulpit and made Vice President Kamala Harris the point person on the issue.
 But Psaki said the administration planned to take additional but unspecified steps to address concerns from voting rights groups.
 “We would say to these advocates: we stand with you,” Psaki told reporters Tuesday aboard Air Force One.
 “There’s more we’re going to keep working on together.”